o-leolleo/blog/content/blog/leveraging-terraform-aws-provider-default-tags-for-better-resource-management/index.md

 This has the added benefit of making you able to filter resources by workspace in the AWS Management Console, CLI, or SDKs, and to use it as a [cost allocation tag](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html), making you able to track your AWS costs by workspace.

 ## Conclusion

+He're we've seen a simple yet powerful way to label your AWS resources with Terraform, making it easier to manage and track them.
+This is just one of many benefits one gets by leveraging infrastructure as code in general.